 The Australian Taxation Office can assist drought affected taxpayers:

-- waiving penalties or interest you may incur during drought
+- waiving penalties or interest charged at a time you were affected by drought

 Watch the ATO’s video on their drought assistance program here.

 Remember to lodge all activity statements and tax returns by the due date even if you can’t pay.

 Amounts given to help your business are assessable income and subject to tax.
 However, if you spend these on expense in relation to your business (purchasing feed etc.) there will usually be no tax associated.

 If used for other purposes outside of the business, such as food and personal clothing, the amounts received are not classed as income and won’t be taxed.
 Deductions however cannot be claimed for costs associated with buying these items.

 If you received fund through a crowdfunding platform learn more here.

 Primary producers can get immediate tax deductions for new fencing infrastructure and accelerated depreciation is available for new fodder storage and on-farm water storage facilities.